OutWooods/tic-tac-toe/README.md

    A single array seemed simpler to communicate with for an interface.
    Instead of having to know how coordinates are set up you could just link each position to a number.

    I felt it was more extendable, as you could just increase the number of places, rather than have to awkwardly change the number of arrays and their lengths.

+   One thing I've kept, is that users can input X's or O's.
+There's no counter of player 1 or two.
+   That would

    The disadvantage is potentially working our who wins or loses could get more complex.
 Especially if you extended the design.
 But I felt that actually, though this possibly is true.
 A single arrays may be more adaptable to change to non-square grids, to varying lengths for wins, as you don't have to change the underlying structure, just the way wins are calculated.
 When you start nesting arrays or rows, you make it harder to adapt win lose algorithms.
 As these algorithms are more dependent on a rigid structure of data.

 #### Targets (Written before starting) - no more than 4 points